 Increasing the proportion of women lawyers in positions of authority and retaining women in the profession are among the top priorities of the Law Society of Western Australia.
-This is reflected in our strategic campaigns for 2015/16, which include supporting lawyers through dealing with gender bias.
+This is reflected in the Law Society’s strategic campaigns, which include supporting lawyers through dealing with gender bias.

 The Law Society actioned 12 of these recommendations immediately and convened a working group to develop initiatives for the remaining six, as well as to support the profession in meeting the recommendations made for it.